Introduction

 ```

-This Dockerfile instructs to start with a base image containing Python version 3.11 (it is going to contain Ubuntu as operating system and components required to run Python), install the required packages listed in *requirements.txt*, copy all the scripts and other necessary files for the app into the image (adjust this to copy all files your app needs to rum), and, finally, points to the script to start the app.
-The Dockerfile also contains information about which user should be running the app and which port it should expose.
+This Dockerfile instructs to start with a base image containing Python version 3.11 (it is going to contain Ubuntu as operating system and components required to run Python), install the required packages listed in *requirements.txt*, copy all the scripts and other necessary files for the app into the image (adjust this to copy all files your app needs to rum), and, finally adds the command to start the app that will be run every time (specifically, it will run `python main.py` that starts the Gradio app).
+The Dockerfile also contains information about which user should be running the app and which port it should expose (*7860* is the standard port for Gradio).

 At this point, you should have the following file structure in your app directory: